-You’re allowed to deduct mileage for your own treatment, but also if you’re transporting a child to receive treatment, or you’re visiting a mentally ill dependent as part of a recommended treatment.
+You’re allowed to deduct mileage for your own treatment, but also if you’re transporting a child to receive treatment or if you’re visiting a mentally ill dependent as part of a recommended treatment.

 Who Can Deduct Mileage for Charitable Reasons?

 If you travel to perform volunteer work, you can deduct the standard amount of 14 cents per mile.
 Alternatively, you can deduct your costs of oil and gas but not other vehicle expenses like depreciation, maintenance, insurance, and fees.
 Regardless of the method you choose, you can also deduct your costs for parking and tolls while volunteering.

 If you’re claiming a deduction for business mileage, you’ll report it using Schedule C on Form 1040.
 To claim mileage deductions for moving, medical treatment, or charitable deductions, you’ll need to itemize on your return.
 You’ll do so using Schedule A on your Form 1040.

 Regardless of what type of mileage you’re deducting, be sure to keep thorough records.
 Keep a mileage log if you use the IRS standard mileage rate, and hold onto receipts if you’re deducting your actual costs.
 Be sure to store them with your other tax records so you’re covered in the event of an audit.